-We now offer European coverage for the past 45 years on BestSellingCarsBlog.
+We now offer European coverage for the past 50 years.
 There is now a podium ranking available all the way up to 1972.
 We learn that 1972 was the last year of reign for the VW Beetle before the Fiat 127 took the relay in 1973 when Fiat even managed to place two models atop the ranking with the 128 at #2.

 The Renault 5 is estimated to have led European sales from 1979 to 1982.

 The 127 would top the European sales charts for 6 consecutive years before being toppled by the Renault 5 in 1979.
 The French mini in all likeliness remained #1 until the VW Golf took charge in 1983 after making a first appearance on the European podium as early as 1976… The Ford Escort (in 1975) and Taunus (in 1977) both peaked at an outstanding 2nd place.

 The VW Golf was the #1 model in Europe for 32 of the last 37 years.

 From 1983 onwards, the VW Golf went on to be the best selling model on the continent for no less than 34 years, with only four other models holding the pole position at year-end: the Fiat Punto in 1997, Peugeot 206 in 2003, Opel Astra in 2005 and 2006 and Peugeot 207 in 2007 and Peugeot 208 in 2022.

 Launched in 1991, the Opel Astra had to wait 2005 to be #1 in Europe.

 Going into the monthly detail, a few more nameplates managed to lead the European market for that amount of time: the Renault Megane, Ford Fiesta, Ford Focus, Renault Clio and Opel Corsa all ranked #1 at some stage over the past 20 years.
-Strikingly, since January 2010 the VW Golf has ranked #1 during 94 of 96 month with the Ford Fiesta only leading the charts in March 2010 and March 2017 and the Opel Corsa in September 2018.
+Strikingly, since the early 2010s the VW Golf has ranked #1 during 98 of 100 months with the Ford Fiesta leading the charts in March 2010 and March 2017 and the Opel Corsa in September 2018.

 Peugeot is the only carmaker to place 3 different nameplates at #1 in Europe in the last 20 years.